IAAF Changes CECS from 5 Levels to 3

-The Academy aims to provide the coach with the relevant professional knowledge, understanding and practical experience to create an environment capable of delivering high levels of individual and team performance at specific events, or the development of innovative coaching development environments, over multiple seasons.
+The Academy aims to provide the coach with the relevant professional knowledge, understanding, and practical experience to create an environment capable of delivering high levels of individual and team performance at specific events or developing innovative coaching development environments over multiple seasons.

 TRANSFER FROM THE OLD SYSTEM

-All coaches who are active will be transferred on the database from their old qualification and eligibility to the new structure and subsequently informed of their new status.
-The global transfer date is January 1st 2016.
+All active coaches will be transferred on the database from their old qualification and eligibility to the new structure and subsequently informed of their new status.
+The global transfer date is January 1st, 2016.
 ‘Table 2’ pdf illustrates the process of transfer.

 ARCHIVE OLD SYSTEM

 It may be beyond capabilities on a national level.

 However, the IAAF operates a Coaches Education and Certification System (CECS), which is available as a service to Member Federations that would like to use it.